HamailDurrani/Student_Registration_Form/README.md

-# 🎓 Student Registration Form – ASP.NET MVC App
+# 🎓 Student Registration Form – ASP.NET Web

-This is a web-based **Student Registration System** built using **ASP.NET MVC** and **SQL Server**.
+This is a web-based **Student Registration System** built using **ASP.NET Web** and **SQL Server**.
 The application allows users to register student details and manage the data through a simple interface.

 ---

 ## 🛠 Technologies Used

-- **ASP.NET MVC** – Framework for creating the web application using Model-View-Controller architecture.
+- **ASP.NET web** – Framework for creating the web application.
 - **Entity Framework** – ORM (Object Relational Mapper) used to interact with SQL Server.
 - **SQL Server** – Database used to store registered student data.
 - **Razor View Engine** – For creating dynamic HTML content.